 Injections.
 You may get a shot of cortisone to cut down the inflammation in your joint.
 If that doesn’t help, your doctor may numb the nerves around your SI joint to give you relief.

-Your doctor might also inject a solution of natural ingredients, such as saline, and numbing drugs into your joint.
+Your doctor might also inject a solution of saline and numbing drugs into your joint.
 You may hear them call this "prolotherapy."
 It's thought to help tighten loose ligaments, if that's the cause of your SI joint problem.

 Chiropractic treatment.
 Adjustments by a chiropractor can help relieve pain.
 They'll use techniques that move your muscles and joints.

 Nerve treatment.
 Your doctor may use a needle to permanently damage the nerve that sends pain signals from your SI joint to your brain.
 They may also freeze it with an injection, though that technique isn't used much.